-The Niagara has a special place in my heart because it was made here in Connecticut, ca.1902, by none other than the Blickensderfer Typewriter Company.
-Note how similar the carriage, base and paper table are to those of Blick No.5's.
+The Niagara was first produced ca.1902.
+It has a special place in my heart because it was made here in Connecticut by none other than the Blickensderfer Typewriter Company.
+Note how similar the carriage, base and paper table are to those of Blick No.5 models.
 The Niagara even utilizes a typewheel!
 Blicks were already lightweight and inexpensive and the Niagara, without a keyboard, was even more so.
-Some Niagaras were rebranded and sold as the Best, Stella and Marion.
-Name variants in France were marketed as the machine àécrire Dactyle (Dactyle typewriter).
+Some Niagaras were rebranded and sold as the Best, Stella or Marion.
+Name variants in France were marketed as the machine à écrire Dactyle (Dactyle typewriter).
 Lastly, George Blickensderfer, the inventor, was also awarded a patent for a modified version of the Niagara which doubled as a cipher (code) machine.